-Active Directory (AD) users are impersonated by Cerberus when they login to the server.
+If an Active Directory (AD) user logs into Cerberus using sAMAccountName or UPN and password, Cerberus queries the domain controller for the user and impersonates their NTFS permissions.
 User impersonation means that all file access and file operations carried out by that AD user are done as if it were the actual AD user logged into the machine and carrying out those operations.

 For native Cerberus users, there is no impersonation going on.
 The Cerberus FTP Server Windows Service is performing file access operations under whatever account is running the service.
-Cerberus runs under the Local System account by default.
+Legacy Cerberus releases up until 12.3.0 ran using Local System account by default.
 This means that directories and files are created under and owned by the Local System account whenever Cerberus users perform file operations.

 Problems can occur because AD users usually do not have permission to delete files or directories created under the Local System account.
 This problem is common when mixing AD users and native users.